Joel T. Nadler

 - Media Contact

-Joel T. Nadler is an Assistant Professor in the Department of Psychology and Director if the I/O Masters Program at Southern Illinois University Edwardsville.
-Dr. Nadler teaches Personnel Psychology, Industrial/Organizational Psychology, Psychology of Gender, Personnel Selection, Graduate Statistics, and Social Psychology.
+Joel T. Nadler is a former Professor in the Department of Psychology and Director if the I/O Masters Program at Southern Illinois University Edwardsville.
+He also has worked as a Senior Consultant for companies including Aon and PDRI.
+Currently Joel works as an adjunct professor for the Indiana University system and as the co-founder of Alpha Omega Associates.
+Dr. Nadler teaches Personnel Psychology, Industrial/Organizational Psychology, Psychology of Gender, Personnel Selection, Statistics & Measurement, and Social Psychology.

 Dr. Nadler has consulted with organizations on areas such as organizational climate and culture, survey development, performance appraisal, program evaluation, needs assessment, organizational change and development, and study design and methodology.
 His research interests include gender bias in selection and performance appraisal, sexual harassment, organizational attractiveness, adverse impact (EEO law), and assessing inclusive diversity practices.
 Additionally, Dr. Nadler has expertise in advanced measurement, design and statistical techniques.

 Currently, he is examining gender role expectations and their effects on organizational decision making, specifically the role familiarity may have on mitigating bias in selection and performance appraisal.
 His research has been published in journals such as Journal of Applied Social Psychology, Sex Roles, American Journal of Evaluation, Industrial and Organizational Psychology, and Journal of Leadership and Organizational Studies.
-Dr. Nadler enjoys cycling, traveling, motorcycling, music, science fiction, and wine-making when he is not busy conducting research and teaching psychology.
+Dr. Nadler enjoys horse back riding, cycling, traveling, motorcycling, music, science fiction, and bourbon and Scotch collecting, and wine-making when he is not busy conducting research and teaching psychology.

 Primary Interests: